The hall of infamy – the hapless ex-employees

 Fiona Seaton left Turner Freeman after a complaint was made about her conduct to the Office of the Legal Services Commissioner (here), which related to a letter Ms Seaton had written to Roseanne Beckett’s then solicitors, and in such, claimed that Roseanne Beckett had conspired with a friend to commit a criminal act, with such claim being untrue.

-Fiona Seaton is now employed as a solicitor at the Workers Compensation Independent Review Office (or WIRO as it is known as).
+Fiona Seaton is now employed as a solicitor at the Independent Review Office (formerly known as WIRO).

 As an aside, Kit Baigent, and Fiona Seaton for that matter, should have taken note of the fable of The Scorpion and the Frog: